darenliang/dscli/quickstart/README.md

 **As part of the setup, dscli will delete any remaining channels in the server.**

-> If you are using a bot token, add the "Bot " prefix to the discord token.
+> If you are using a bot token, add the "Bot " prefix to the Discord token.

 ```
 dscli config -t=<YOUR-DISCORD-TOKEN> -i=<YOUR-SERVER-ID> -d